Digital Check scanners and teller equipment

 Scanner installation

 To install a Digital Check scanner, begin by contacting the Bank or other Financial Institution whose deposit application will be used with the scanner.
 Their software download should include our drivers and everything else necessary to complete the installation of a Digital Check scanner.
-Issues setting up the bank’s deposit software are the number one reason for problems such as “my scanner is not detected” or “my scanner won’t initialize.”
+Issues setting up the bank’s deposit software are the number one reason for error messages such as “scanner is not detected” or “scanner won’t initialize.”

 QUICK LINKS